Artisan-Lab/tag-std/pre-RFC.md

 developers must check whether the associated safety comments still hold.
 (This RFC does not address this problem, but see [Entity Reference System](#reference-entity) for our thought.)

-To address the issue, we propose a solution based on annotating callsites with `#[discharges]`.
+To address the first issue, we propose a solution based on annotating `#[discharges]` on callsites.

 ```rust
 fn try_fold<B, F, R>(&mut self, mut init: B, mut f: F) -> R {